Michigan State vs. USC Predictions & Picks - NCAA Tournament First Round

 Over (137.5)

 Michigan State has gone 14-14-0 against the spread, while USC's ATS record this season is 15-14-0.
-A total of 16 out of the Spartans' games this season have hit the over, and 15 of the Trojans' games have gone over.
-The two teams score an average of 143 points per game, 5.5 more points than this matchup's total.
-Michigan State has a 4-6 record against the spread while going 6-4 overall over the last 10 games.
-USC has gone 4-6 against the spread and 6-4 overall in its last 10 contests.
+In terms of hitting the over, games involving the Spartans are 16-12-0 and the Trojans are 15-14-0.
+The two teams score 143 points per game, 5.5 more points than this matchup's total.
+Over the last 10 games, Michigan State is 4-6 against the spread and 6-4 overall while USC has gone 4-6 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.